Béla Barényi: Biography

 Barényi was born in Hirtenberg near Vienna, Austria during the Austro-Hungarian Empire, of Hungarian and Austrian heritage, from his father's and mother's side, respectively.
 His father Jenő Barényi (1866–1917) was a Hungarian military officer, a teacher at the military academy at Pozsony, a former Hungarian capital (known in German as Pressburg, now more commonly as Bratislava since the creation of Czechoslovakia following World War I and the Treaty of Trianon).

 After mechanical and electrical engineering studies at the Vienna college in 1926, he was employed by various Austrian automobile companies: Austro-Daimler, Steyr and Adler automobile companies before joining Daimler-Benz in 1939.
-Dr Wilhelm Haspel, a member of the board of management was won over by Barényi’s conviction during his job interview.
+Dr Wilhelm Haspel, a member of the board of management was won over by Barényi's conviction during his job interview.
 Barényi explained in detail how conventional steering system, steering column and wheel, suspension and car body design should, in his opinion, all be changed in order to enhance safety for the car's occupants.
 Haspel hired Barényi, justifying his decision by saying, “A company like Daimler-Benz can’t afford to live hand to mouth.
 Mr Barényi, you are thinking 15 to 20 years ahead.
 In Sindelfingen you’ll be working in a world apart.
 Whatever you invent will go directly to the patent department.”
 Barényi was appointed straight as head of the pre-development department of Daimler-Benz, a position he kept from 1939 to 1972, where he continued to be a prolific inventor.

 Patents and inventions

 There have been claims that, when he retired on 31 December 1972, Barényi had more than 2000 patents, twice as many as Thomas Edison; and claims that he had over 2,500 patents by 2009.
 However, the claims include patents filed in multiple countries for the same invention.
 Barényi's patent count documented at the European Patent Office is 1,244 worldwide with 595 of those filed in Germany, the primary filing country of his primary employer.

-Barényi developed the concept of the crumple zone that he first came up with in 1937, the non-deformable passenger cell, collapsible steering column, safer detachable hardtops etc. and other Mercedes-Benz innovations, many features which were subsequently broadly adopted in automobiles.
+Barényi developed the concept of the crumple zone that he first came up with in 1937, the non-deformable passenger cell, collapsible steering column, safer detachable hardtops and other Mercedes-Benz innovations, many features which were subsequently broadly adopted in automobiles.